Ease of doing business index: 2020 data irregularities controversy

 These reviews found that, while the specific issues uncovered in this breach had been addressed, a culture where management pressured experts to manipulate data persisted: "The DB team members reported undue pressure, both directly and indirectly by Bank management to manipulate data in 2017 during the 2018 report production process and in 2019 during the 2020 report production process.
 The lack of a safe speak-up environment within the DB team led to a fear of retaliation for those who would escalate and report pressures to manipulate data.
 This contributed to the compromise of data integrity in the DB report."
-These reports also found that over half of Doing Business staff interviewed admitted to manipulating data.
+These reports found that over half of Doing Business staff interviewed admitted to manipulating data.